Aschente0/project-more-cookies/README.md

 ## Technology Used

 - next.js for server side rendering
+- MongoDB as the database for the recipes
 - TogetherJS for recipe collaboration
 - WebRTC for cooking video live streaming
 - Edamam as a recipe database and search API for filtering